moecherry99/4thYearEmergingTech/README.md

 ### For user use
 Follow the above instructions while navigating to your directory in which you saved the file and run python3 flaskr.py and then localhost:5000 in browser

+## Errors
+tensorflowjs-converter is not recognised.
+This means that the model.json/model.h5 files were taken from https://github.com/bensonruan/Hand-Written-Digit-Recognition
 ### References

 Flask running first app (video on YouTube)